- Who We Are

 President & Chief Executive Officer

-A licensed nursing home administrator in Maryland and Pennsylvania, Doug Leidig’s current role as President & Chief Executive Officer of Asbury Communities, Inc., continues more than 25 years of experience dedicated to enhancing and enriching the lives of older adults.
-During more than 18 years with Asbury, he has remained firmly committed to the organization’s mission to “do all the good we can by providing exceptional lifestyle opportunities to those we serve.”
+Doug Leidig’s role as President & Chief Executive Officer of Asbury Communities, Inc., continues more than 25 years of experience dedicated to enhancing and enriching the lives of older adults.
+During more than 18 years with Asbury, he has remained firmly committed to the organization’s Mission while working encouraging accountability, data-driven decisions, and innovation.
 During Doug’s career, he has overseen the operations of several senior living communities and implemented numerous advancements in care and wellness for residents within those communities.
-Doug previously served as the Chair and Vice Chair of LeadingAge Maryland, and in April 2015, he was selected to join the advisory board for Senior Living 100, the premier leadership event for C-level executives from the nation's largest, most progressive assisted living, independent living and continuing care providers dedicated to advancing the role of senior living in the continuum of care.
-Doug also previously served on the Kairos Health Systems Board of Directors.
-Doug holds a bachelor’s degree in long-term care administration from York College in Pennsylvania and a master’s degree in business administration from Mount St. Mary’s University in Maryland.
+Doug previously served as the Chair of LeadingAge Maryland and as a Director on the Kairos Health System Board.
+He is currently on the advisory board for Senior Living 100, the premier leadership event for C-level executives from the nation's largest, most progressive assisted living, independent living and continuing care providers.
+Doug is a licensed nursing home administrator in Maryland and Pennsylvania and holds a bachelor’s degree in long-term care administration from York College and a master’s degree in business administration from Mount St. Mary’s University.

 Chief Operating Officer

-With more than 35 years of experience in retirement housing and long-term care, Sue DaCamara leads the operations of the Asbury system of communities and services for older adults – supporting project development, clinical services, master repositioning as well as human resources, marketing and home and community-based services.
-She joined Asbury Methodist Village over 30 years ago as the Director of Therapeutic Recreation, and subsequently served as the Assistant Administrator and Administrator of Asbury Home, Administrator for Apartments and Villas, and Administrator of Health Related Services.
-While at Asbury Methodist Village, she was involved in the program planning and operational start-up of several expansion projects at the community.
-In 1995, Sue became the Executive Director of Asbury~Solomons Island, was instrumental in its 1996 opening, and led its 2002 expansion.
+With more than 35 years of experience in retirement housing and long-term care, Sue DaCamara leads operations for the Asbury system.
+In 2017, Sue was awarded the LeadingAge Dr. Herbert Shore Outstanding Mentor Award for her contributions in training leaders across the not-for-profit senior living industry.
+She joined Asbury Methodist Village over 30 years ago as the Director of Therapeutic Recreation and subsequently served in a variety of administrative roles, including program planning and operational start-up of several expansion projects at the community.
+In 1995, Sue became the Executive Director of Asbury Solomons, was instrumental in its 1996 opening, and led its 2002 expansion.
 In 2003, she also assisted in the opening of Inverness Village in Tulsa, Oklahoma.
-Foremost among her professional achievements, she is also a licensed nursing home administrator, a certified MD Administrator-In-Training (AIT) preceptor, has served on the LeadingAge Maryland public policy committee, and helped to support the establishment of a Maryland- and DC-focused Leadership Academy.
-Sue has a Bachelor’s degree in Health and Human Services, with an emphasis in Therapeutic Recreation for Geriatrics, from the Pennsylvania State University.
+Foremost among her professional achievements, she is a licensed nursing home administrator, a certified MD Administrator-In-Training (AIT) preceptor, a peer reviewer for the United Methodist Association EAGLE accreditation program, and has served on the LeadingAge Maryland public policy committee, and helped to support the establishment of a Maryland- and DC-focused Leadership Academy.
+Sue has a bachelor’s degree from Pennsylvania State University.

 Andrew Jeanneret, CPA